Paul J. Schwartz

 As seasons roll on by

-This is a reminder of a third fundamental axiom of suicidology: the risk of suicide paradoxically increases during the process of recovering from depression, whether due to antidepressant treatment or to the natural course of the illness.
-This risk becomes particularly increased when mood ominously changes from depressed to mixed.1 While most people prone to depression will feel better around May with the advent of spring,13 there will still be a predictable subset of individuals who become derailed by the changing seasons, develop mixed depressive states, and become fatally suicidal.
+This is a reminder of a third fundamental axiom of suicidology: the risk of suicide paradoxically increases during the process of recovering from depression, as so often occurs because of the change of seasons.
+While most people prone to depression will feel better around May with the advent of spring,10 there will still be a predictable subset of individuals who become derailed by the changing seasons and develop mixed depressive states.

 Cornell’s poetry, therefore, has left us with this important and memorable hypothesis: suicide risk is greatest when winter turns to spring and there emerges a deadly coincidence of a mixed depressive state and a May photoperiod; i.e., suicide risk is greatest when a Black Hole Sun occurs in May.
 Cornell’s sensitive and poetic hypothesis provides a parsimonious and compelling explanation for the well-replicated yet quite mysterious and notorious epidemiological finding of a spring peak in suicides.
 Whether this hypothesis about suicide, inspired by Cornell’s own songs, had anything to do with his own torment and suicide will remain unknown.